SMAT-Lab/Scalpel/README.md

-# Scalpel: The Python Static Anaysis Framework
+# Scalpel: The Python Static Analysis Framework

 Scalpel is a Python Static Analysis Framework.
 It provides essential program analysis functions for facilitating the implementation of client applications focusing on statically resolving dedicated problems.